atamazian/kaggle-rsna-ihd/README.md

 # kaggle-rsna-ihd
-In Kaggle: RSNA Intracranial Hemorrhage Detection competition, the challenge was to build an algorithm to detect acute intracranial hemorrhage and its subtypes.
+In Kaggle RSNA Intracranial Hemorrhage Detection competition, the challenge was to build an algorithm to detect acute intracranial hemorrhage and its subtypes.

-kaggle-rsna-ihd is a Python library for
+`kaggle-rsna-ihd` is a Python package to aid in building models for solving this problem.

 ## Installation